atfric/MemRBC/README.md

 # MemRBC
+MemRBC is a result of open science research.
+It demonstrates the use of hi-level apps in a light-weight object oriented approach in R, keeping metadata and lineage recorded systematically for reproducibility and self-documentation.
 MemRBC is the R package for modeling red blood cell shape.
 It is a spectral model, based on spherical harmonics functions for a continuous parametrerization of 3D shape.
 Besides usual Helfrich, area difference elasticity energy and spontaneous curvature, the model includes a shear-elastic network component to model spectrin network mechanics in the same numerical scheme.

 MemRBC gives a set of high-level routines to the user - the Apps - to perform typical modeling tasks like energy minimization or Montecarlo dynamics simulation.
 From the codes behind these Apps, the user may develop his/her own extensions and modifications, and take insight in the backbone code infrastructure.